szabgab/meet-os.rs/README.md

 * UI Design, graphics.
 * Hosting is probably less than $50 / month for a long time.
 * Email sending - depending on the service, but it won't go over $50/month for quite some time either.

-## Financing

-* I hope that many people, especially in the Rust community, but also in the wider Open Source community will find the project valuable to support it financially.
-* The platform will help promoting the training courses of Gabor Szabo, the main author.
-That can generate income.
-* Income from companies that would like to promote their job offers through the system.

 ## Community